shango/shango.github.io/aws_workstation.md

 9. When installation is complete, restart your instance.

+The workstation is now setup and you can install VFX software.

 ## Cost Optimization Tips

 1. Stop your instance when not in use (you'll still pay for storage)